-- Give Back Program Merchants have the opportunity to help a local charity of their choosing or help the PCBancard Preferred Charity: The Darren Waller Foundation. - How it works A portion of the 'merchants' processing volume when on the Dual Pricing Program will go to their chosen charity or non-profit.
-This will not come out of the business owner's pocket-it's paid by PCBancard.
-The business owner will be issued signage letting their customers know that a portion of the difference between the cash and card price will go to help their selected charity.
+- Give Back Program Merchants have the opportunity to help a local charity of their choosing or help the PCBancard Preferred Charity: The Darren Waller Foundation. - How it works A portion of the 'merchants' processing volume when on the Dual Pricing Program will go to one of these charities.
+This will not come out of the Account Executives pocket nor will the business owner pay anything for this.
+The business owner will be issued signage letting their customers know that a portion of the difference between the cash and card price will go to help their selected charity or the Darren Waller Foundation.

 Thank you for downloading and reading our eBook!
-Our hope is that business owners feel empowered to choose the best partner for all of their processing solutions.
-We firmly believe business owners shouldn't left in the dark when it comes to their processing solutions!

-For further assistance and consultation, please don't hesitate to contact us!
+Our hope is that business owners feel empowered to choose the best partner for all of their processing solutions, and better understand the complex world of payment processing.
+For further assistance and consultation, please don't hesitate to contact us.